Leas Park Junior School Leas Park Junior School

 Where possible all appointments should be booked outside school hours.
 Where this is not possible, the amount of school time missed should be kept to a minimum.
 School may not authorise the time off school if medical evidence is not provided.

-Unauthorised Leave in Term Time (holidays)
+Leave of Absence during Term Time (holidays)